Themefic-Team/tourfic/readme.txt

 ### Tourfic Shortcodes

 With shortcodes, you can embed important functions and features into pages or posts.
-We currently have following shortcodes:
+We currently have the following shortcodes:

 * Display Tours
 * Tour Destination